SimonFairbairn/VTAInAppPurchases/README.md

 ### Other Notes

 * There is also a notification available for the VTAProduct objects as well, `VTAProductStatusDidChangeNotification`, which is sent out when a property is changed.
 Useful especially when a product's purchased status changes.
 * Products can be instantly unlocked in code and there's an `originalPurchasedVersion` property on the singleton that tells you when the user first downloaded the app.
 This can be useful for grandfathering in previous paid users into a freemium model.
-The product identifiers are stored in user defaults which is read on each launch. s
+The product identifiers are stored in user defaults which is read on each launch.